MrCluelessCoder/3DS-Power-Off/README.md

 Holding R button kicks you out of the Emunand back into SysNand.

 Power off function is still broken.
 Something needs to be fixed.
+There is an alternate method to power off and it requires writing a value of 8 to one of the I2C registers, (REGISTER:0x20, WIDTH:8) on device 3.
+But this method is potentially dangerous?

 Credits:
 Code is based off AlbertoSONIC's Quick Reboot.
 I modified the HID inputs and added power off code.